Acquah-io/Jeffrey/README.md

 ## Study tips

 A dedicated `#study-tip-settings` channel lets staff control how often tips are sent.
-The pinned panel provides dropdown menus for the hour, minute, frequency and tip count, plus a day-of-week selector.
+The pinned panel provides dropdown menus for the hour, minute, frequency and tip count.
 New tips are generated with ChatGPT and are delivered to every student via DM.